If you’re thinking trends in business communication are just industry buzz, think again.

 For example, project management apps are among those tools that companies seem to be using more.

-And, if these apps have a steep learning curve , project team members will choose not to use them — so, picking the right apps is key.
+And, if these apps have a steep learning curve, project team members will choose not to use them — so, picking the right apps is key.

-The goal of user experience is simplicity.
 And, simplicity in communication is key to the effectiveness of the “new normal” of work — i.e. the workflows of remote, hybrid, and distributed teams.
-Hence, managers will continue to be on the lookout for communication tools that are simple and easy to use.

-Trend #13: Automation is gaining popularity
+Trend #16: Automation is gaining popularity

 The automation in communication can include options like: